devrdn/wp-easy-copyright/README.md

 You can add, edit, delete copyrights in `Simple Copyright` wordpress submenu.

-In order to add copyright you need to press `Add New Copyright` button in the specified menu and fill all fields.
+In order to add copyright you need to press `Add New Copyright` button in the specified menu and fill required fields.

 ## Tabs